Proudly Pioneering

 An 3D animated short film dedicated to the memory of the men who tragically lost their lives to suicide and to the tireless efforts of those who work everyday to support individuals struggling with mental health.

-The purpose of the film is to help raise awareness of the great work that Andy's Man Club does, encouraging men to 'open up' and feel more comfortable discussing their mental health.
+The purpose of the film is to help raise awareness for men’s mental health and to encourage men to feel more comfortable discussing their mental health.